It Was Going to Be a Great Year for Texas Farmers — Then Harvey Hit

 In 2016, farmers were lucky to harvest one bale of cotton per acre of the profitable crop.

-A year later, with perfect weather conditions during harvesting season, farmers would get three bales, maybe even four, per acre — the largest in over a decade.
+A year later, with perfect weather conditions during harvesting season, farmers would get three bales, maybe even four, per acre — the most in over a decade.

 Major cotton pickers could haul dozens of roughly 6,000-pound modules, which are massive barrel-like bundles of cotton that can pack roughly 15 bales into bright yellow wrappers.